 CU-210.
-Writer's Workshop.
+Writing Workshop.
 3 Credits.

-A review of the basic rules of grammar in English intended for students who have completed composition requirements and wish to become better communicators.
-Also intended to assist students who may enter areas of media requiring strong verbal skills, and editing abilities.
-Prerequisites: CM-115 CM-117 OR CM-120.
+Learn to write with more style in this course that reviews and builds upon the basic rules of grammar.
+Intended for students who have completed composition requirements and wish to become better communicators.
+Also intended to assist students who may enter areas of media requiring strong verbal skills and editing abilities.
+Prerequisites: CM-115 OR CM-120 REQUIRED FOR COMMUNICATION MAJORS WHO SCORE LESS THAN A B IN COMPOSITION.